 In general, a Clinique pop lipstick contains 33 ingredients positives that will offer you some kind of skincare benefit (some more than others), 3 potential negatives and 12 irritants (colour pigments were not included in this assesment as they are different for each lipstick colour).

 There aren’t any serious red flags in fact, these lipsticks are one of the most nourishing and good for your skin lipsticks out there.
 There are plenty of skin conditioners and moisturisers and even ingredients that will help the colour survive longer without becoming patchy.

 The nourishing ingredient list is long and I’m not even taking into consideration compounds such as vitamin E (Tocopheryl Acetate), because almost all lipsticks contain that nowadays.
 When I say these lipsticks contain good skin moisturisers and skin restoring/nourishing ingredients, I am refering to compounds such as Hyaluronic Acid, Ceramide, Cholesterol, Squalane, extracts and more.

 They also don’t contain unnecessary ingredients, such as fragrance, which is amazing.

-To keep this article short, I am only listing the skin nourishing or skin positive/negative ingredients (or in this case ones that make the foundation function better in some way) and ignoring the ones that only play formulation purposes.
+To keep this article short, I am only listing the skin nourishing or skin positive/negative ingredients and ignoring the ones that only play formulation purposes.
 For the full list of these products’ ingredients scroll down to the “full list of ingredients” section.